andrewdaoust/cka-prep/docs/fundamentals/chapter03.md

 Instructions for installing `gcloud` can be found [here](https://cloud.google.com/sdk/docs/install#linux).

-The GKE quickstart guide can be found [here](https://cloud.google.com/kubernetes-engine/docs/quickstart).
+The GKE quick start guide can be found [here](https://cloud.google.com/kubernetes-engine/docs/quickstart).

 Then to create your first cluster in GKE: